finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.list_fees(scope, code, effective_at=effective_at, as_at=as_at, page=page, limit=limit, filter=filter, sort_by=sort_by, property_keys=property_keys, opts=opts)

-        # [EXPERIMENTAL] ListFees: List Fees for a specified Fund.
+        # [EARLY ACCESS] ListFees: List Fees for a specified Fund.
         api_response = api_instance.list_fees(scope, code, effective_at=effective_at, as_at=as_at, page=page, limit=limit, filter=filter, sort_by=sort_by, property_keys=property_keys)
         pprint(api_response)